 “I ain’t selling my ass for a hundred bucks.”

 “Shut up, stupid.
 We sell gay underwear to 12-year-old girls.
-All you have to do is flash your briefs and they’ll run and buy the same ones for their little boyfriends.”
+All you have to do is flash your briefs.
+They’ll run and buy the same ones for their little boyfriends.”

 “Who wants our nasty old holey briefs?”